2017 English cricket season: Champions Trophy

 The 2017 ICC Champions Trophy was held in England and Wales in June.
 Eight international men's teams competed in the tournament, which was won by Pakistan who defeated India in the final at The Oval.
 Group stage matches were played at The Oval, Edgbaston and at Sophia Gardens in Cardiff.

 Women's World Cup

 The 2017 Women's Cricket World Cup was held in England in June and July.
 Eight international women's teams competed in the tournament on a round-robin basis.
 The top four teams after the round-robin stage qualified for semi-finals with the two winners reaching the final.
 England beat India in the final which was held at Lord's, and was a sell-out.

 International tours

-Three international men's sides toured England during the season: Ireland, South Africa and West Indies.
+Three international men's teams toured England during the season: Ireland, South Africa and West Indies.
 The Irish tour was a two ODI series, whilst the other tours all featured Test cricket as well as ODI and T20I matches.
 There were no women's tours to England during the season.